Intel-bigdata/mxNetOnYARN/README.md

 	kv = mx.kvstore.create('dist_sync')
 	model = mx.model.FeedForward.create(symbol = net, X = data, kvstore = kv, ...)

 The use of parameter server is based on the [kvstore class](http://mxnet.io/api/python/kvstore.html) in MXNet.

+**2. Prepare `ydl-mx.jar`**

+Download and extract `ydl-mx.jar` from our release package, and put it in your working directory.
+Note that `libmxnet-scala.so` is packaged into `ydl-mx.jar`.
+So, if it doesn't work well on your platform, please build your own `ydl-mx.jar` according to [mxnet-parent/mxnet-yarn-app/build.md](mxnet-parent/mxnet-yarn-app/build.md).

 ### How to Run